 It’s summertime, which means the kids are adjusting from the school routine to a more lax routine and can get a little bored.
-I know I struggle to keep my kids occupied without breaking the bank.
+It’s easy to keep young children occupied with things like the Boo Boo Song, but I struggle to keep my older kids occupied without breaking the bank.
 Let’s face it, it’s not possible to take the kids skating, bowling, and to a movie each week without busting your budget. . . . or can you?
 Check out this list of frugal or free kids summer activities to help you keep your sanity, the kids entertained, and your wallet happy.

 55 Frugal or FREE Kids Summer Activities:

 Make some peanut butter and jelly sandwiches and go to a local park for a picnic.

 Select rolling skating rinks are offering FREE skating!
 See how kids can skate FREE during the summer here.

 3. Vacation Bible School.

 Many churches offer a Vacation Bible School during the summer.
 It’s FREE for kids to attend, and they normally do a craft, sing, play games, and have fun.

 My kids LOVE to collect rocks, and then paint them.
 See how to make pet rocks here.